prateek-puranik/cion_hackathon/README.md

 ﻿# ipfs_flask
-Enter the virtual environement and then use pip Download all dependecies form requirements.txt
+Enter the virtual environement and then use pip Download all dependecies from requirements.txt